^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-With leukemia, any part of the eyeball may be involved in the pathological process.
-At present, when the mortality of these patients has significantly decreased, the terminal stage of leukemia is rare.
-Children's ophthalmologists rarely observe patients with ocular manifestations of leukemia.
-However, examinations in dynamics are necessary in connection with the probability of significant changes in one or both eyes, as well as in order to identify signs of recurrence of the disease and to clarify the effectiveness of the treatment.
+In leukemia, any part of the eyeball may be involved in the pathological process.
+At present, when the mortality rate of these patients has significantly decreased, the terminal stage of leukemia is rare.
+Pediatric ophthalmologists rarely observe patients with ocular manifestations of leukemia.
+However, dynamic examinations are necessary due to the likelihood of significant changes in one or both eyes, as well as to identify signs of relapse of the disease and to clarify the effectiveness of the treatment.

 Orbit in leukemia

-• With myeloid leukemia, bone infiltration, known as chloromas, can be observed.
+• In myeloid leukemia, bone infiltration known as chloromas may occur.

-There is infiltration of the conjunctiva.
-Concomitant hemorrhages are usually associated with impregnation of the conjunctiva, increased blood viscosity, or disorders of the coagulation system.
+Conjunctival infiltration occurs.
+Associated hemorrhages are usually associated with conjunctival impregnation, increased blood viscosity, or coagulation disorders.

 Cornea and sclera in leukemia

-The cornea is rarely involved in the process, except for the cases of attaching simple and herpes zoster in case of impaired immunity.
+The cornea is rarely involved in the process, except in cases of herpes simplex and herpes zoster when the immune system is compromised.

-After bone marrow transplantation and subsequent general radiation therapy, cataract development is possible.
+Cataracts may develop after bone marrow transplantation and subsequent general radiation therapy.

 Anterior chamber and iris

-Involvement in the process of the iris serves as an indicator of the aggravation of the underlying disease that most often occurs with lymphoblastic leukemia, after interruption for 2-3 months of treatment against a background of remission.
-The pathology of the iris is manifested as follows:
+Involvement of the iris in the process serves as an indicator of exacerbation of the underlying disease, most often occurring in lymphoblastic leukemia, after interruption of treatment for 2-3 months against the background of remission.
+Pathology of the iris manifests itself as follows:

 • isolated infiltrates;